 Mac and the FBI Agents observing the unfolding scene at FBI Headquarters felt a little helpless.
 For Mac, it was especially disconcerting, for he would be watching someone attempt to kill what they thought was his mother.
 Agent George’s scope feed was wide-angle; most in Mason’s office concentrated on Justin’s view.

-When the Merrick SUV rolled to a stop, about one hundred feet from North Damen Avenue, both Bulat and Timur galloped down the grassy knoll fifty.
-Positioning themselves on either side of the SUV’s headlights, they sprayed the vehicle with a ten-second burst, probably 1000 bullets in toto.
+When the Merrick SUV rolled to a stop, Bulat and Timur galloped down the grassy knoll, about one hundred fifty feet from North Damen Avenue.
+Positioning themselves on either side of the SUV’s headlights, they sprayed the vehicle with a ten-second burst, probably a thousand bullets in toto.
 The sound was deafening, even with the highway noise above.
 The barrel flashes had a stroboscopic effect; the SUV interior filled with black smoke, resulting from burning plastic panels in the vehicle.

 As Bulat ran up the grassy hill towards the highway, Timur pulled the pin on a high-energy grenade and tossed it inside one of the blown-out windows.
 He raced to join his brother, and they both faced away.

-The explosion, confined in a closed space, was a combination of white and yellow, bright enough to temporarily blind the viewers for a second.
+The explosion, confined in a closed space, was a combination of white and yellow, bright enough to blind the viewers for a second.
 The Tesla SUV’s gull-wing door launched, spinning into the air, followed by what appeared to be a body.
 The body crashed onto the pavement, draped over the curb.
-Agent Kang quickly zoomed on the dead body; it was obviously a mannequin.
-The face was blown off, leaving a jagged hole in the plastic.
+Agent Kang quickly zoomed in on the dead body; it was obviously a mannequin.
+The explosion blew the face apart, leaving a jagged hole in the plastic.
 The smoldering wig lay a couple of feet from the dummy.

 Bulat and Timur Rahmanov approached the prostate department store dummy.
 Their mutual consternation turned ugly as they started to shout at each other.
-Realizing that they had been fooled, both men stumbled towards the getaway vehicle on North Damen Avenue.
+Realizing that somebody had fooled them, both men stumbled towards the getaway vehicle on North Damen Avenue.

 Agent Justin George, safely hidden in the trees and bushes with the others, operated the FBI bullhorn mounted on the railroad bridge as they neared the street.
 His voice was loud and piercing.

 “This is the FBI.
 We have you surrounded.
 There is no escape.

 Drop your weapons, step away, raise your hands over your heads!”

 Timur Rahmanov spotted the bullhorn on the railway bridge and fired a volley at it.
-Firing upwards, the shells bounced off the steel bridge plates, spinning onto the train tracks and the street below.
-Some bullets hit the concrete bridge abutment, and a large fragment crashed to the pavement.
+The shells bounced off the steel bridge plates, spinning onto the train tracks and the street below.
+Some bullets hit the concrete bridge abutment, and a large cement fragment crashed into the pavement.

-FBI Special Agent Ben Kang was coldly efficient in his use of the Einstein gun.
-Sporting a 50 caliber, 700-grain tungsten bullet with a Mach three exit velocity,
+FBI Special Agent Ben Kang was coldly efficient in using the Einstein gun.
+The ammo is a 50 caliber, 700-grain tungsten bullet with a Mach three exit velocity.

 Placing his scope crosshairs on Timur’s tibia, his first shot severed the Chechen’s left leg just below the kneecap.
-Collapsing awkwardly to the pavement, face first, Timur howled from the pain.
+Collapsing awkwardly to the pavement face first, Timur howled from the pain.
 Kang quickly repositioned his crosshairs on the military-grade connector at the top of Timur’s battery pack.
 The next shot sheared off the connector, rendering the Gatling gun inoperative.
 Timur’s minigun delinker and six barrels rotated to a stop; the gun was dead.

 Agent George shot out the two passenger-side tires on the escape vehicle.
-At the same instant, police sirens started up from both directions on North Damen Avenue.
+At the same instant, police sirens started from both directions on North Damen Avenue.